LuluwaM/AI-Programming-with-Python/README.md

 ## 📌Project 1: Pre-trained Image Classifier to Identify Dog Breeds

 **Project Overview:**
+This project involves using a pre-built Python image classifier to verify dog images submitted for a citywide dog show registration.
+The goal is to apply Python programming skills to use the classifier for distinguishing actual dogs from non-dogs.

 **🎯 Objectives:**
 - Correctly identify which pet images are dogs vs. not dogs.